Kinetically Constrained Quantum Dynamics in Superconducting Circuits: Bosonic Quantum East Model

-The Hamiltonian~\eqref{eq_H_full_model} can be linked to its spin-$1/2$ version~\cite{PhysRevX.10.021051}, by setting $U=\epsilon=0$ and replacing the bosons with hard-core ones.
-Since the Hilbert space of each spin is finite, the `East' symmetry is largely reduced with respect to the bosonic case.
+The Hamiltonian given in Eq.~\eqref{eq_H_full_model} can be linked to its spin-$1/2$ version~\cite{PhysRevX.10.021051} by setting $U=\epsilon=0$ and replacing the bosons with hard-core ones.
+Since the Hilbert space of each spin is finite, the ``East'' symmetry is largely reduced with respect to the bosonic case.
 Each symmetry sector $\mathcal{H}_{k,n_0=1}$ is specified only by the position of the first excitation, since $n_0$ is bound to be zero or one.
-Ref.~\cite{PhysRevX.10.021051} investigated the ground state properties within a symmetry sector $\mathcal{H}_{k,n_0=1}$, where the position $k$ of the first not-empty is again irrelevant.
-It was observed that the probability of finding an occupied site in the ground state decays exponentially fast around the first occupied site when $s>0$, namely
+The ground state properties within a symmetry sector $\mathcal{H}_{k,n_0=1}$, where the position $k$ of the first nonempty is again irrelevant, have been investigated in Ref.~\cite{PhysRevX.10.021051}.
+It has been observed that the probability of finding an occupied site in the ground state decays exponentially fast around the first occupied site when $s>0$, namely

-where the expectation value is taken on the ground state and we have introduced the localization length $\xi>0$.
-The localization length $\xi$ is the typical distance from the first occupied site such that the state becomes a trivial product state well approximated by the vacuum.\\ In Sec.~\ref{section_localization} we investigate the conditions for localization of the ground state at finite values of $s$ upon trading spins (hard core bosons) for bosons.
+where the expectation value is taken on the ground state and we introduce the localization length $\xi>0$.
+The localization length $\xi$ is the typical distance from the first occupied site such that the state becomes a trivial product state that is well approximated by the vacuum.\\ In Sec.~\ref{section_localization}, we investigate the conditions for localization of the ground state at finite values of $s$ upon trading spins (hard-core bosons) for bosons.
 Such generalization is not granted.
-The amplitude for 'eastern' particle creation can be now enhanced by the pre-factor $n_0$, suggesting that the transition may qualitatively establish when $(n_0e^{-s})\sim1$.
-This would imply a critical value $s_c\propto \log n_0$, which is parametrically large in $n_0$ pushing the extension of the localized phase up to $s\to\infty$.
-Nonetheless, we show in Sec.~\ref{section_localization} that a localized phase still occurs for $s>0$, whenever repulsive nearest-neighbor interactions $U$ are included in Eq.~\eqref{eq_H_full_model}.
+The amplitude for \ric{``}eastern'' particle creation can now be enhanced by the prefactor $n_0$, suggesting that the transition may be qualitatively established when $(n_0e^{-s})\sim1$.
+This would imply a critical value $s_c\propto \log n_0$, which is parametrically large in $n_0$, pushing the extension of the localized phase up to $s\to\infty$.
+Nonetheless, we show in Sec.~\ref{section_localization} that a localized phase still occurs for $s>0$ whenever repulsive interactions are included in Eq.~\eqref{eq_H_full_model}.